In Part One of this tutorial, we explained how to use widgets in WordPress and in Part 2, we explained how to configure text widgets.

 If you click on a Widget’s Add link in the Available Widgets section …

-A screen displays the selected widget with options for customizing its settings, selecting a location to add the widget, and dropdown menus that let you specify the position of the widget in your selected area (e.g. position “1”, “3”, “5”, etc.) …
+A screen displays the selected widget with options for customizing the widget’s settings, selecting a widget location, with dropdown menus that let you specify the position of the widget in the selected area (e.g. position “1”, “2”, “4”, etc.) …

-Click Save Widget to add the widget to the Active Widgets section, or Cancel to go back to the previous screen …
+Click Save Widget to add the widget to the Active Widgets section, or click the Cancel button to go back to your previous screen …

 Click on an active widget’s Edit link …

-A screen displays the selected widget with options for editing its settings.
+A screen displays the selected widget with options for modifying its settings.

-First, create a new Post and type in the content that you want to show on your sidebar…
+First, create a new Post and enter the content that you would like to display on the sidebar navigation section…

-Make sure that any images you use fit the maximum width of your sidebar section.
-Also, keep in mind that you don’t have a lot of room to add content on your sidebar, so keep your information concise.
+Make sure that any images you use are resized to fit the maximum width of your sidebar section.
+Also, keep in mind that you don’t have a lot of room to put content on your sidebar, so try and keep your information concise.

-Also, don’t worry about publishing your Post – all we want is the code of the content to be pasted into the custom sidebar widget.
+Also, don’t worry about publishing your Post – all we are really looking for is the content HTML to paste into the sidebar widget.

 Insert a new Text widget into your sidebar, paste the content from your clipboard into the content field and click Save …

-Your custom widget is now added to your sidebar navigation area…
+Your new widget will be added to your sidebar…

 (Create your own sidebar widgets)